Meal

 -

-Fukujutei is a private dining venue where you can enjoy your meal without worrying about other guests.
-Please enjoy your meal to your heart's content in the atmosphere of a restaurant.
+Fukujutei is a private dining room where you can enjoy a leisurely meal without worrying about other guests.
+Enjoy your meal fully in the atmosphere of a ryotei.

 -

-On the 1st floor of the main building, we have 6 rooms (Kikyou, Nanten, Kaido, Nadeshiko, Yukiyanagi, Ishibata) for families and small groups that can accommodate up to 4 to 10 people.
-Chairs and table seats are also available.
+On the first floor of the main building, we have six 18 tatami small banquet rooms (Kikyo, Nanten, Kaido, Nadoko, Yukiyanagi, and Ishibuki) for families and small groups of 4 to 10 people.
+In addition to tatami rooms, chairs and tables are also available.